mirage/mirage-block-xen/README.md

 ocaml-xen-block-driver
 ======================

-OCaml block "frontend" and "backend" drivers for xen
+This library allows an OCaml application to

+  1. read and write blocks from any xen "backend" (server)
+  2. service block requests from any xen "frontend" (client)